klietus/SignalZero/README.md

 6. **Monitor Ephemeral Metrics** → Adjust or halt if thresholds are crossed.

 ## Booting on Claude
 Due to length restrictions in the Claude system load the files from the symbolic system directory into a project.
 You might have to convince Claude it's able to emulate the system.
+It has a tendency to fail identity bleed checks.

+## Booting on Deepseek
+Due to length restrictions Deepseek is not able to hold the system in context for very long without needing a new chat.
+A subset of the catalog can be run but it's of lower usefulness.

 ## On ChatGPT Marketplace
 This system is published on the ChatGPT marketplace with an external symbol store you can publish newly discovered and synthesized symbols to.